jupyter/jupyter/docs/source/migrating.rst

 ======================

-`The Big Split <https://blog.jupyter.org/2015/04/15/the-big-split/>`__ has changed a few things, moving the various language-agnostict components of IPython under the Jupyter umbrella.
-This doc should help you find what's changed, and how to keep doing what you've been doing.
+`The Big Split <https://blog.jupyter.org/2015/04/15/the-big-split/>`__ has changed a few things, moving the various language-agnostic components of IPython under the Jupyter umbrella.
+This document describes what has changed, and how you may need to modify your code or configuration.

+The first time you run any jupyter command, it will perform an automatic migration of files.
+This **copies** (not moves, so IPython 3 will be unaffected) files to their new homes, You can re-run the migration by calling ``jupyter migrate``.
+This means that you shouldn't need to do anything to keep using your custom configuration with Jupyter.
+What it does mean, though, is that when you go to update or modify your configuration, the relevant locations may have changed.

 Where have all my files gone?
 -----------------------------